Feasibility of simultaneous EEG-fMRI at 0.55 T: Recording, Denoising, and Functional Mapping: Methods

 \subsection{Experimental Methods}

-Two healthy adult subjects were enrolled under a protocol approved by our Institutional Review Board, after providing written informed consent.
+The experimental procedures involving human subjects described in this paper were approved by the Institutional Review Board of the University of Southern California.
+As a pilot feasibility study, two healthy adult subjects were enrolled after providing written informed consent.
 Data collection was performed under three distinct conditions to isolate artifact sources: 1) \textbf{Outside MRI}, where baseline EEG was recorded to capture true neural activity without scanner-induced interference; 2) \textbf{Inside MRI (Scanner OFF)}, capturing the contribution of the BCG—induced by cardiac motion within the static magnetic field—without GA interference; and 3) \textbf{Inside MRI (Scanner ON)}, involving fully simultaneous EEG-fMRI recording to capture the integrated effect of BCG and GA.

 Tasks included a flickering checkerboard (visual stimulation) following an established block design.
 The visual task involved 24-second blocks alternating with rest \cite{b2, b17}.
 The experimental setup and protocol timing are illustrated in Fig. \ref{fig1}.